Zirak/pacman-fs/README.md

 [![pacman-fs in action, via asciinema](https://asciinema.org/a/e8bik65jepshaagi9thyaxjgf.png)](https://asciinema.org/a/e8bik65jepshaagi9thyaxjgf)

 ## Layout
+`main.go` is the entry point.
+It's just in charge of parsing arguments and wiring our filesystem to FUSE.

+Each of the subdirectories has its own README for your pleasure, but a concise description:
+* In the `src` directory you'll find the filesystem itself, with all its directories and galore.
-libalpm (Arch Linux Package Manager library) is what pacman serves as a frontend of.
+* libalpm (Arch Linux Package Manager library) is what pacman serves as a frontend of.
 The `alpm` directory is my wrapping of (some) of its features.

-`main.go` is in charge of mounting the filesystem, along with some utility and glue work. `index-dir.go` is in charge of `/pkg/index`, `install-dir.go` is in charge of `/pkg/installed`, and `deps-dir.go` of a package's `deps/` directory.
+So far, there isn't so much to the code.
+I expect this will change as the project ages.

 ## What's in
 - Mountpoint acts as `/pkg`, featuring both `index/` and `installed/`!